 A few important disclaimers, before we begin:

-- This will be a series of several posts, and I ask that you read all of them before making any final judgments.
-The posts will be on the following topics:
+- This will be a series of posts, and I ask that you read all of them before making any final judgments.

 - I pastor at an evangelical church that teaches that the only biblical confines for sex for the Christian is in a marriage between a male and a female.
 This has been the clear teaching of the Bible and church history since the church has existed, although some are attempting to challenge it now.